 10. Go 3-D. Tired of a two-dimensional driveway?
 Turn your sidewalk chalk into foam paint.
 The Tip Toe Fairy shows you how, here!

-11. Get ’em ready for Toyko 2020.
-Measure out a long jump board, mark each milestone, and start training for the Olympics.
+11. Make an Olympic-worthy course.
+Measure out a long jump board, mark each milestone, and start training!

 photo: Project Nursery

 12. Make chalk pops.
 Make sidewalk chalk on a stick (they look like real treats!), then turn the kids loose to design a masterpiece.
 See how Project Nursery does it, here.